Distributed-Compute-Labs/dcp-worker/README.md

 A ledger which acts a repository for DCC which is not on the block chain.
 The Bank can move DCC between Bank Accounts much more quickly than it can move DCC between Addresses on the Ethereum block chain network.
 Meta data attached to bank accounts can restrict certain operations, such as ear-marking funds for use only by job deployment.

 #### Address
-A unique identifier in DCP which can be used as a Bank Account identifier (account number) or Address on the Ethereum network.
+A unique identifier in DCP which can be used to identity a bank account, user, compute group, etc.

-#### Wallet
+#### Key
-In the general (blockchain) sense, a wallet is a piece of software that allows the user to interact with the greater economy as a whole.
-So as your actual wallet in your pocket has your cash and credit cards and you access your wallet in order to make a purchase and keep records (by pulling out  cash or cards, and stuffing receipts back in), a blockchain wallet performs a similar function in that it gives you a place to store your private keys (your money), it provides a balance of what all those moneys add up to, it provides a way to receive moneys and send moneys, and provides a record of all those sends and receives.
-Most blockchain wallets provide at least 3 basic functions
-1. generate and stores your public/private key pairs
-2. allow you to use those key pairs through transactions (allows you to craft and transmit transactions to the peers)
-3. keep a record of the transactions

-Additionally, most of the current crypto wallets (such as Bitcoin core) provide blockchain validation and consensus functions in that they can act to create or validate new blocks to the chain in addition to creating or validating transactions.

-##### Distributed.Computer Wallet
-The Distributed.Computer acts as a Wallet; the platform exposes Wallet-related functionality both via software APIs and the portal web site.
- - Public/private key pairs are generated via the portal, wallet API, and command-line utilities
- - Public/private key pairs are stored in the database as passphrase-protected Keystores
- - Public/private key pairs stored in the Distributed.Computer Wallet can be retrieved via the portal webite
+A secret number that corresponds to an address.
+The address can be derived mathematically from the key, but the key cannot be derived from the address.
+In DCP, access is granted to a resource identitified by an address by signing a message with the key.
+This a very common public-key-private-key encryption technique, and is why it is important to safeguard your keys.

 #### Keystore
-A data structure which stores an encrypted key pair (address + private key).
-Generally speaking, the keystore will be encrypted with a passphrase.
+A data structure which stores a key.
+The key can be safeguarded from prying eyes by encrypting it with a passphrase within the keystore.

 ### Keystore File
-A file which stores a JSON-encoded Keystore.
+A file which stores a Keystore.

+#### Wallet
+A collection of Keystores.